droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 As the players trail [[Non-Player Characters#Izek Strazni|Izek]], any or all of the following encounters may take place.

 > [!info]+ **Getting Caught**
-> Should the players fail to escape initial notice in any of these encounters, they can still avoid detection by making a successful DC 13 group Dexterity (Stealth) check, which may be accompanied by one or more additional skill checks at your discretion.
-(See **Group Checks** in the <span class="citation">Player's Handbook,  p.
-175</span>.)
-For example, a player who seeks to escape notice by clambering onto the roof of a nearby house might attempt a DC 10 Strength (Athletics) check, gaining advantage on their Dexterity (Stealth) check if they succeed.
->
 > If Izek detects the players, he demands to know whether the players have been following him and accuses them of being "spies and criminals."
-The players can deceive him with a successful DC 9 Charisma (Deception) check.
+The players can deceive him with a successful DC 15 Deception check to Lie.
 On a failure, Izek directs any nearby guards to arrest the players to be locked in the stocks; if the players resist, or if there are no guards nearby, Izek attacks in an attempt to knock the players out himself.
 >
 > If the players are detected but successfully deceive Izek as to their intentions, if Izek previously saw the players in Ireena Kolyana's company, he immediately demands to know her location.
-The players can deceive Izek with another successful DC 9 Charisma (Deception) check, made with disadvantage if the players deny any association with Ireena.
+The players can deceive Izek with another successful DC 15 Deception check to Lie.
+If the players deny any association with Ireena, the DC is 20.
 If he catches the players in a lie, Izek coldly vows to "beat the truth out of them" and attacks.
 ### 1. The Town Square
 <span class="citation"><em>This scene takes place in Chapter 5: Area N8.</em></span>

 As the players watch [[Non-Player Characters#Izek Strazni|Izek]] eating his lunch in the town square, Bluto, the town fisherman, drunkenly approaches them carrying a large, shallow wicker basket lined with river reeds and filled with stinking fish. (“Fresh-caught from Lake Zarovich!”)

-Bluto loudly and belligerently demands to know whether the players will buy one of his fish for 4 cp, or a half-dozen of his fish for 20 cp.
+Bluto loudly and belligerently demands to know whether the players will buy one of his fish for 5 cp, or a half-dozen of his fish for 25 cp.
 He takes any refusals as a personal offense and begins yelling at the players for being “outsiders” and “looking down at him,” which draws the attention of Izek and his guards.

-The players can calm Bluto with a successful DC 14 Charisma (Persuasion) check or by purchasing one or more of his fish.
+The players can calm Bluto with a successful DC 20 Diplomacy check or by purchasing one or more of his fish.
 ### 2. Izek’s Spies
  As [[Non-Player Characters#Izek Strazni|Izek]] visits one of his spies, the players can overhear a conversation in which the spy informs Izek that several of their neighbors have recently visited the Morning Gate to purchase "pastries that allow you to dream while wide-awake" from a peddler named Morgantha.

 As the conversation continues, the players are noticed by a small, mangy **mastiff** standing guard in the alleyway near the spy’s house.
 Upon spotting the players, the dog begins to growl at them, threatening to draw the attention of Izek, his guards, or his spy.
-The players can calm the dog with a successful DC 14 Wisdom (Animal Handling) check or by providing it with food.
+The players can calm the dog with a successful DC 20 Nature check to Command an Animal or by providing it with food.
 ### 3. Gate Inspections
 As [[Non-Player Characters#Izek Strazni|Izek]] visits the eastern Morning Gate, three Barovian refugees rattle the iron bars of the gate and plead for entry, claiming that the camp’s food stores are running low and wolves have been spotted prowling around the edges of the forest on multiple recent nights—made worse by the fact that nearly a full quarter of the camp has grown addicted to the so-called "dream pastries" sold by the peddler Morgantha.

 Izek conjures a flame in his hand and threatens to burn the refugees unless they disperse, which they do.
 Izek then snarls to the guards that if wolves are getting brave enough to approach the walls, werewolves can’t be far behind.

 Izek then commands one of the guards to fetch a dozen fresh silvered crossbow bolts from a weapons cache stored in crates near the players’ hiding position.
-The players can avoid the guard’s attention with a successful DC 13 group Dexterity (Stealth) check or by other suitable means.
+The players can avoid the guard’s attention with a successful DC 19 Stealth check to Avoid Notice or by other suitable means.

 As Izek is leaving the Morning Gate, he idly commands one of the guards standing watch to purchase and deliver a dream pastry for him when the peddler returns the following day.
 ### 4. End of the Day